 Ongoing In-Service Education and Training.

 A minimum of ten hours per year of ongoing education and training is required for all employees, with at least two hours on the specialized needs of Residents with Alzheimer's disease and related dementia.
-The ongoing education and training must include the policies concerning smoking on the Residence’s premises, the proper use, maintenance and safety protocols concerning oxygen, and the disaster and emergency preparedness plan required pursuant to 651 CMR 12.04(12)(a).
+The curriculum used for the ongoing education and training shall cover the following topics: Alzheimer’s disease and dementia; person-centered care; assessment and care planning; activities of daily living; and dementia-related behaviors and communication.
+The ongoing education and training must also include the policies concerning smoking on the Residence’s premises, the proper use, maintenance and safety protocols concerning oxygen, and the disaster and emergency preparedness plan required pursuant to 651 CMR 12.04(12)(a).

 All Personal Care Staff and Clinical Professionals must receive training on:

-The proper installation, use, and maintenance of Transfer or Mobility Assistive Devices;
+The proper installation, use, and maintenance of Transfer Assistive Devices or Mobility Assistive Devices;

-How to instruct Residents on the safe use of Transfer or Mobility Assistive Devices;
+How to instruct Residents on the safe use of Transfer Assistive Devices or Mobility Assistive Devices;

 The difference between Transfer Assistive Devices and prohibited Restraints;

-Recognizing and reporting potential safety hazards related to Transfer or Mobility Assistive Device use; and
+Recognizing and reporting potential safety hazards related to Transfer Assistive Device or Mobility Assistive Device use; and

-Monitoring Residents for changes in condition that may affect the safe use of the Transfer or Mobility Assistive Device.
+Monitoring Residents for changes in condition that may affect the safe use of the Transfer Assistive Device or Mobility Assistive Device.

-All Personal Care Staff and all Clinical Professionals must complete an initial training regarding the lift device program.
-The lift device training shall also be completed by Personal Care Staff and Clinical Professionals annually.
-The completion of the initial and annual lift device trainings shall be documented in the employee’s personnel file.
-The lift device program is required to ensure Personal Care Staff and Clinical Professionals understand the proper use and operation of lift devices.
+All Personal Care Staff and all Clinical Professionals must complete an initial training regarding the Lift Device program, if applicable.
+The Lift Device training shall also be completed by Personal Care Staff and Clinical Professionals annually, if applicable.
+The completion of the initial and annual Lift Device trainings shall be documented in the employee’s personnel file.
+The Lift Device program is required to ensure Personal Care Staff and Clinical Professionals understand the proper use and operation of Lift Devices.
 The training shall include the correct use and understanding of safe Resident movement.
 The training must include a lift program guide, pertinent instruction materials from lift equipment manufacturers, and also include a practice evaluation.

 Employees working in a Special Care Residence must receive an additional four hours of training per year related to the Residents' specialized needs.
 Such training shall include the development of communications skills for Residents with dementia.